autoDDPM

 Furthermore, different anomaly distributions reach the optimum detection using different noise levels or different noise types, e.g. Simplex noise works better for larger anomalies, but falls short in detecting subtle lesions.
 We refer to this challenge as the unknown unknownness dilemma, as the true anomaly distribution at inference time should remain unknown.

 In this project, we propose to mitigate these challenges using automatic masking.
 We, therefore, require a single pre-trained diffusion model and considerably improve the results by doing smart sampling.
 See below the proposed method.
-We first generate initial anomaly likelihood maps from differences between inputs and pseudo-healthy reconstruction from heavily noised inputs ($t=200$).
-We then refine the initial estimate by systematically adding more ‘healthy’ original context to the reconstruction, which we harmonize and in-paint, by performing re-sampling:
+We first generate initial anomaly likelihood maps from differences between inputs and pseudo-healthy reconstruction from heavily noised inputs (

 Through this, we are able to preserve original healthy tissue, while replacing anomalous regions with pseudo-healthy generations.
 This allows us to produce accurate pseudo-healthy reconstructions and effectively localize anomalies: